LedgeDash/unum-paper/exactly-once.md

   * Unum achieves this by atomically checkpointing the result of the user computation before invoking next nodes.
-If a checkpoint already exists, that means a concurrent instance has already completed and may have invoked a subsequent node, and the current node uses this output instead.
+If a checkpoint already exists, that means a concurrent instance has already completed and may have invoked a subsequent node, and the current node uses the value in the checkpoint as its output instead.
   * Unum relies on the datastore providing some form of an atomic add operation where writing to a key succeeds only if the key does not yet exist.
 Many FaaS datastores provide exactly such an operation, but the same semantics